 With MoDOT's construction program having dropped from \$1.3 billion in 2009 to \$720 million in fiscal year 2015, few complex two- and four-lane projects have been available for contractors to bid.
 For the larger, more robust projects, MoDOT continues to partner with industry to allow flexibility and encourage innovation while strategically scheduling bid openings to spread out the amount of work and financial obligation for the bidders.
 With decreasing revenue and increasing costs, MoDOT is challenged to make improvements to the existing system.
 MoDOT is being challenged just to maintain the system of roads and bridges Missourians enjoy today.

-Note: There were no contract chip seal projects in 1992.
+Note: No contract chip seal projects in 1992.

-\ There were no two-lane projects bid in 2012, 2013 and 2014.
+No two-lane projects bid in 2012, 2013, and 2014.

-\\There were no four-lane projects bid in 2013 and 2014.
+No four-lane projects bid in 2013 and 2014.